 - Applicants whose native language is not English must submit TOEFL or IELTS scores.
 International applicants who have received a degree from a college or university in the United States are not required to submit a TOEFL or IELTS.
 Test scores are valid for two years only.
 The Institutional Code for the TOEFL is 5818.
 Applications will not be considered until all components of the application have been received by The Graduate School.

 The Master of Sport and Entertainment Management (MSEM) program prefers applicants have at least one year or more of full-time work experience before applying.
 However, applicants who do not have this experience may still apply and be admitted to the program.

 The Sport and Entertainment Management Department offers a limited number of graduate assistantships to MSEM students.
-There is an item on the online application form on which applicants can indicate their desire to be considered for an assistantship.
-Indicating yes on this item is all that needs to be done in order to apply for an assistantship.
-Students awarded a graduate assistantship will assist with research, teaching, and/or other departmental tasks for 10 – 20 hours per week in exchange for a stipend; in addition to the stipend, out-of-state students awarded a graduate assistantship will receive in-state student tuition rates.
+To apply for an assistantship, simply indicate "yes" when asked if you desire to be considered for an assistantship during the online application process.
+Students awarded a graduate assistantship will assist with research, teaching, and/or other departmental tasks for 10 – 20 hours per week in exchange for a stipend.
+In addition to the stipend, out-of-state students awarded a graduate assistantship will receive in-state student tuition rates.
 Other financial aid may be available outside the department.
 Applicants should contact The Office of Student Financial Aid and Scholarships.

 Application Deadlines and Entry Terms